RawandKurdy/blog.rawand.dev/ckkbodsxl093uvas1cwga81r4.md

 ----

-#### Now on the Domain registrar site, here Google Domains more specifically, we do the following steps after selecting your domain:
+#### Now on the Domain registrar site

+Here Google Domains more specifically, we do the following steps after selecting your domain:

 - #### Go to the **DNS** section of your domain